embedded-iota/iota-iot-network-protocol/README.md

 #### Seed Keys

-A Seed Key MUST generated by the node itself.
+A Seed Key MUST generated by the Node itself.
-It SHALL NOT share this Seed with other nodes.
+It SHALL NOT share this Seed with other Nodes.
 It MUST keep this Seed Key secure in its storage.
+Seed Keys MUST be saved persistent.
 It MUST also keep track of the current used IOTA Address' index.

+#### Generation of IOTA Addresses

+Since a Seed Key is used to generate IOTA Addresses, the IOTA Address MUST be generated on the Node.
+The Node SHALL NOT share the index of the IOTA Address with other Nodes.
+Generation of IOTA Addresses in chunks is OPTIONAL.

 #### Receiving an IOTA Address' transactions

-The Node Group Member which is interested in an incoming transaction MUST request an addresses transactions since a specific Address Milestone.
+The Node Group Member which is interested in an incoming transaction MUST provide an Address Milestone.
+The response MUST include all transactions since the given Transaction Milestone.
 The response MUST contains all new available transactions since the given Address' Milestone.
 The latest transaction SHALL be marked with the latest Milestone.
-To get the IOTA Addresses' transactions, the node SHOULD request a Gateway.
+To get the IOTA Addresses' transactions, the Node SHOULD request a IOTA Gateway.
-It is OPTIONAL to request also the Node Group Neighbors.
+It is OPTIONAL to also request the Node Group Neighbors.
-The Member which is interested in an incoming transaction SHOULD use an timeout and SHOULD request the addresses transactions again, if it is still waiting for it.
+The Member which is waiting for a transaction MUST request the transactions in an interval.
+The interval time SHOULD be higher than 100 ms.
-A Node Group Member SHOULD also be able to force its Node Group Neighbors to forword its request to any Gateway.
+A Node Group Member SHOULD also be able to force its Node Group Neighbors to forword its request to any IOTA Gateway.
-The Gateway or Node Group Neighbors response
+The IOTA Gateway or Node Group Neighbors response
 MUST contain the latest Address Milestone and all transactions between the provided Milestone and the latest.
 If the Node Group Member was not the initiator of the request, it MUST forewords the information to the Node Group Member which requested the transactions and MUST updates its own transaction database.

-#### Receiving new addresses
+#### Receiving new IOTA Addresses

+The IOTA Gateway SHALL receive new IOTA Addresses by the Node Group Members.

 ### Access Data, Services or Goods